edgelesssys/constellation/image/README.md

   ```shell-session
   make image-gcp upload-gcp
   ```

+  If the build fails with `ERROR: (gcloud.compute.images.create) Could not fetch resource: - Required 'compute.images.create' permission for 'projects/constellation-images/...` you can repeat the upload command with the `--project` flag changed from `constellation-images` to `constellation-331613` for uploading the image internally.

 Resulting images for the CSPs can be found under [images](images/).
 QEMU images are stored at `build/builds/latest/` with a name ending in `.qcow2`.